Every Walk-In Counts. Hub Logs Them All.

 Without a Drop-In Tracker

-- ✗ Rider asks about a fork service — nothing gets logged
+- ✗ Rider asks about a fork service, and nothing gets logged

-- ✗ Same rider comes back two weeks later — staff doesn't remember the conversation
+- ✗ Same rider comes back two weeks later, and staff doesn't remember the conversation

 - ✗ Casual visits never turn into service tickets